-While there is no hard legal definition of “loitering,” it's essentially decided on a case-by-case basis using circumstantial evidence and a dose of common sense.
+While there is no complex legal definition of “loitering,” it's essentially decided on a case-by-case basis using circumstantial evidence and a dose of common sense.

-For example, prostitutes are not going to verbally make a big announcement on the street corner regarding their intent break the law and find new business, that have the infamous name of “johns.”
+For example, prostitutes are not going to verbally make a prominent announcement on the street corner regarding their intent to break the law and find new businesses with the infamous name of “johns.”

-Therefore, law enforcement and prosecutors rely on evidence that suggest by implication, inference, or appearance at the scene they are violating this statute.
+Therefore, law enforcement and prosecutors rely on evidence suggesting by implication, inference, or appearance at the scene they violate this statute.

 - the circumstances of the loitering openly demonstrated that;